rameshvarun/influx/README.md

 Influx is a abstract tool for creating data analysis pipelines.
 In very basic sense, this let's you create sources, transform that data through operators, and display it in some visualizer.

 Let's look at a basic example.
-Here I have a table source, which has data for Pizza toppings.
+Here I have a `Table` source, which has data for Pizza toppings.

 ![Imgur](http://i.imgur.com/EZUbGYi.png)

-I can connect that to a Pie Chart Visualizer, and see the results as a Pie chart.
-The same Table source can be connected to a Bar Graph Visualizer, and work just as well.
+I can connect that to a `Pie Chart` visualizer, and see the results as a Pie chart.
+The same `Table` source can be connected to a `Bar Chart` visualizer, and work just as well.

 ![Imgur](http://i.imgur.com/bUFveKJ.png)